AOSSIE-Org/Agora-Web/README.md

         ```
         include "silhouetteLocal.conf"
-5. Same as above make a copy of `application.conf` and rename it to `applicationLocal.conf`.Change the following variable as your MOngoDB URI and include the
+5. Same as above make a copy of `application.conf` and rename it to `applicationLocal.conf`.
+Change the following variable as your MongoDB URI and include the
 `applicationLocal.conf` into the `application.conf`.

     ```